C&C SR 25

 The C&C SR 25 is a Canadian racing sailboat that was designed by Glenn Henderson and first built in 1996.

 Production

 The design was built by C&C Yachts starting in 1996.
-It was the last of the SR series of boats and fewer than three were completed.
+It was the last of the SR series of boats and three were completed.

 Design

 The SR 25 is a racing keelboat, built predominantly of fibreglass.
 It has a fractional sloop rig, a nearly plumb stem, a reverse transom, an internally-mounted spade-type rudder controlled by a tiller and a lifting fin keel.
 It displaces 1860 lb.

 The boat has a draft of 5.42 ft with the lifting keel extended and 1.33 ft with it retracted, allowing ground transportation on a trailer.

 The boat may be fitted with a small outboard motor for docking and maneuvering.

 The design has a PHRF racing average handicap of 120 with a high of 126 and low of 120.
 It has a hull speed of 6.14 kn.